 Surprisingly good, if you ask me.
 Is this too good to be true?
 Above 35 000 USD in accumulated profits with the lowest possible size.
-Over the 650 day period 65% of the days are profitable.
-Another point to make is that the P/L goes up when the general volatility in the market picks up (best month is august 2011).
+Over the 650 day period, 65% of the days are profitable.
+Another point to make is that the P/L goes up when the general volatility in the market picks up (the best month is August 2011).
 That makes sense: the more energy out there, the more to prey on.

 Remember that this is just one of several strategies one needs to trade.
 You can’t just rely on just one strategy.